Netcracker/DRNavigator/documentation/design/1-dr-connectivity-monitoring.md

 The information about neighbors is collected on demand when external tools send HTTP GET requests to `/neighbors/status` path.
-The response contains information about all neighbors DNS resolving, pod-to-service and pod-to-pod connectivity statues, for example:
+The response contains information about all neighbors DNS resolving, pod-to-service and pod-to-pod connectivity statuses, for example:
 ```yaml
 neighbors: